mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question:** Roshi?
 It seems like that adjustment is constantly in the direction of samadhi – you constantly make that adjustment, but how do you – ?

 **Katagiri Roshi:** Well, maybe it depends on the individual; maybe so.
 But, constantly adjusting and adjusting – what’s wrong with adjustment?
-[It’s] just all that adjustment.
-Just adjustment.
+[It’s just adjustment].
 But if you adjust and you say, “Oh, constantly I have to adjust” – is there something wrong? ...

 *[Tape change.]*